By setting up a trust for your elderly parent, you can ensure proper, reliable management and handling of your parent’s assets.

 Your parent, alone (not including their spouse), is the sole grantor.
 Next, your assigned trustee to manage the assets, and finally, the beneficiaries who will receive them.

-Once you have the roles assigned and the necessary paperwork, the last step is to fill out the trust document following your state’s laws.
+Once you have the roles assigned and the necessary paperwork, the last step is to complete the trust document according to your state’s laws.

 Step #4: Funding the Trust and Transferring Assets